picatz/pcapz/README.md

 end
 ```

-## Development
+## Supported Platforms

-Currently this has only been implemented and tested on macOS and Linux.
+Currently this has only been implemented/tested on macOS and Linux.

 ## License